Multi-Agency Risk Assessment Conference - MARAC

 - Professional Judgment - when the DASH-RIC score is lower than 14 but concerns are identified by a professional working with the victim.

-- Escalation - when abuse appears to be escalating.
+- Escalation - when abuse appears to be escalating in severity or frequency.
 For example, usually three or more Police callouts; three attendances at A&E; or three calls for housing repairs because of domestic abuse in the past 12 months.

 - Repeat- where there is an incident and the same victim and perpetrator were referred to any MARAC within the last 12 months.